MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 This new formula will add a date stamp as to when the logic runs to determine the EndDate for that particular record.

-The result of this will be a table with exactly the records that should be updated with the new values
+The result of this will be a table with exactly the records that should be updated with their corresponding new values.

 ![Making the EndDate a dynamic function that adds a date stamp](/docs/data-factory/media/slowly-changing-dimension-type-two/current-time-for-replace.png)

 ### Combining records to add and update into a single table

-## Logic to update Dimension table
+## Logic to update the Dimension table

 ### Using Dataflow Gen2